srikanthkakumanu/DSA/collections/README.md

 - A set can have at most one NULL element.
 - ***HashSet*** - stores elements in a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) which is **best performing solution** but no ordering guaranteed.
 It hashes the elements and distributes them into buckets by the hash value.
 - ***TreeSet*** - stores elements in a red-black tree(self-balancing binary search tree) (internally uses TreeMap) and orders (sorted) its elements based on their values.
 It is ordered and navigable.
 It is slower or worse complexity than HashSet.
-- ***LinkedHashSet*** - Implemented as a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) with linked list,  and guarantees element ordering by insertion-order
+- ***LinkedHashSet*** - Implemented as a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) with doubly-linked list,  and guarantees element ordering by insertion-order

 ***Symmetric Set Difference:*** The set of elements contained in either of two sets but not in BOTH.